Cloud indicator is short for Ichimoku cloud, or Ichimoku Kinko Hyo. You can translate this as “a glance at a chart in balance”.

 Cloud Indicator – Calculations

 Chiko (sometimes spelled chikou) span (delayed line, thick, dashed blue color).
-This shows the most recent candle’s price, but it is drawn 26 periods behind.
+This shows the most recent candle’s price, but the indicator draws it 26 periods behind.

 Kumo (cloud).
 This is the area between two lines that plots the future!
 The first thin, dotted line is calculated by averaging the tenkan line and the Kijun line plotted 26 periods ahead.
 The second one is determined by averaging the highest high and the lowest low for the past 52 periods plotted 26 periods ahead.
-These two lines are called Senkou spans.
+We call these two lines the Senkou spans.
 Senkou means “future”.

 One good thing about modern trading, including those of Forex, stocks, equities and even ETF platforms, is that you can choose different colors for each of the Ichimoku lines to make your Ichimoku indicator more colorful and to identify the lines easily.

 Learn all there is about Cloud Indicator: Get Ichimoku Secrets Book

 - As long as the five lines are parallel, the trend will continue in that direction.

 - When the candles are inside the Ichimoku cloud, that means that the market is in the process of consolidating.
 It is not a good time to buy or sell.

 - You can use the lower band of the prevailing cloud as a layer of support.

 - You can use the upper band of the prevailing cloud as a layer of resistance.